BarryCoding/fork-vue3-docs/src/study/essentials/template-syntax.md

 ```

 :::warning
-Functions called inside binding expressions will be called every time the component updates, so they should **not** have any side effects, such as changing data or triggering asynchronous operations.
+Functions called inside binding expressions will be called every time the component updates, so they should **not** have any **side effects**, such as changing data or triggering asynchronous operations.
 :::

 ### Restricted Globals Access {#restricted-globals-access}